What is an IB education? Learn more about the IB curriculum and the six subject groups.

 The IB curriculum consists of six subject groups.
 Every Diploma candidate must take at least one course from each of Groups 1 - 5, and must satisfy the group 6 requirement.
 In addition to the six chosen subjects all candidates must meet the requirements of the Extended Essay (EE), Theory of Knowledge (ToK) and Creativity, Action, Service (CAS).
 The following listing is intended to explain Torsbergsgymnasiet's offerings in each group.
 It should be emphasised that the material below is, of necessity, only introductory in nature.
 All students should consult teachers and the IB Coordinator before making any final choices.
 Course choices, and even choices between the Standard and Higher Levels of a course, can in some cases determine where, and what subject areas, a student will be able to pursue in further education.

 This is the student's best language.
 The programme of study centres around the reading and critical discussion, orally and in writing, of literary texts.

 All students must study a second language at one of these levels (or a second language A).
 Language A is a language and literature programme for highly competent speakers of the language.
 Language B is a foreign language programme for students with previous experience of learning the language, and Ab initio is a foreign language programme for beginners.

 The following Group 2 Languages are offered at Torsbergsgymnasiet:

-The group 3 subjects offered at Torsbergsgymnasiet may differ from one year to another, usually we offer a choice between History, Information Technology in a Global Society.
+The group 3 subjects offered at Torsbergsgymnasiet may differ from one year to another, usually we offer a choice between History, Digital society.